 Ok, so backlinks are important.
 But how many do I need?

 When building backlinks, it’s important to consider how many you should aim for.
 The truth is that the number of backlinks you need is different depending on your unique niche and market.
+Some experts say that for low-competition keywords you need 0-25, and for highly competitive keywords, you need 50-100.
+However, this is not an exact science.
 For some businesses, they need to literally build thousands of backlinks!

 At Simplified SEO Consulting, we recommend aiming for at least 100 backlinks to start with.

 You can pick up your jaw off the floor.
 Initially, that sounds intimating and might seem unattainable, right?
 100 is a lot of backlinks.
 And the truth is, many of you reading this will actually need significantly more than 100.
-However, 100 backlinks is actually very attainable for most websites and a great place to start!
+However, 100 backlinks are actually very attainable for most websites and a great place to start!
+If you have no clue where, to begin with, backlinks and this sounds overwhelming, our backlinking course can be a great place to start.
+Additionally, we have other blogs that can provide guidance, or even you can schedule a strategy session with one of our skilled specialists.

 Come Up With A Plan To Build Backlinks

 Now, we all know what a backlink is and how many backlinks we should aim for.
-100 may seem far reaching right now, but it’s possible one you come up with a strategic plan.
+100 may seem far-reaching right now, but it’s possible once you come up with a strategic plan.
 Level two: complete.

 Are you still with me?
 Feel free to get up and stretch.
 We’ve covered a lot of content so far.
 As a refresher, we know: